Predictable by Design, Vulnerable by Nature: Security Consequences of Learnability in UAV State Estimators: Evaluation and Results

-We design the experiments to show the effectiveness of \papername{} as an stealthy attack under various mission scenarios.
-This subsection establishes the baseline attacks that we will compare \papername{} against as well as the missions.
-To demonstrate the feasibility of \papername{}, we test our approach in simulation with an open-source flight controller PX4 \cite{meier2015px4} with gazebo \cite{gazebo} physics simulation.
+We design the experiments to show the effectiveness of \papername{} as a stealthy attack under various mission scenarios.
+This subsection establishes the baseline attacks and missions that we will use to evaluate \papername{}.
+To demonstrate the feasibility of \papername{}, we test our approach in real drones and in widely used simulation with an open-source flight controller PX4~\cite{meier2015px4} with gazebo~\cite{gazebo} physics simulation~\cite{amir_stealthy_perception, ding2023get, garcia2023ros, rivera2019unmanned}.

-\psection{Baseline Attacks} To show that \papername{} is necessary, we establish baseline attacks as na\"ive attacks where the attack strategy is agnostic to the input of target function.
-We consider six na\"ive attacks specified in \tab{\ref{tab:naive_attacks}} where either the position or the velocity values are manipulated with one of three na\"ive strategies: constant offset, random offset, and boiling frog.

-Constant offset attack adds a constant value of 1 to the GPS position (\ie PCO) or the velocity (\ie VCO) values respectively.
-Random offset adds random values (uniform between -1 and 1) to the position (\ie PRO) or the velocity (\ie VRO) values every GPS update.
-Boiling-frog attack gradually adds values to position (\ie PBF) or velocity (\ie VBF) such that value 1 in injected over a minute.
-Boiling-frog attack is designed to show that even minuscule injection can cause the attack to be \textit{overt}.
+\psection{Baseline Attacks} To show that \papername{} is necessary, we establish baseline attacks as attack strategies that are agnostic to the input of target function.
+We consider three classes of attacks, specified in \tab{\ref{tab:naive_attacks}}: \ci \textit{constant offset}~\cite{van2018veremi, kamel2019catch, kamel2020simulation, kamel2020veremi, hawlader2021intelligent,kamel2020f2md}, \cii \textit{random offset}~\cite{van2018veremi, kamel2019catch, kamel2020simulation, kamel2020veremi, hawlader2021intelligent,kamel2020f2md} and \ciii \textit{boiling frog}~\cite{Erba2023, panda2025real, alhoraibi2024detection} where values for position and velocity are \textit{slowly ramped up} in order to avoid rapid changes and hence, quick detection.
+These baselines are adapted from standard attack models in vehicular security domains~\cite{hasan2020securing}, where offsets of $250m$\cite{van2018veremi}, $70m$~\cite{kamel2020f2md} and $7m/s$~\cite{kamel2020f2md} are typical due to the larger operational scale of ground vehicles.
+We scaled the magnitude down to 1m (position) and 1m/s (velocity) to reflect the tighter operational tolerances of UAVs~\cite{czyza2023assessment}, where deviations of even a few meters can compromise a mission~\cite{skyler2026lightshow, marek2025collision}.
+We use boiling-frog attack, that gradually injects total value of 1 over a minute, to show that even minuscule injections can cause the attack to become \textit{overt}.

-\psection{Missions} Attack performance is affected by the kinematics of a mission since different mission implies different input distribution of the state estimator.
-To test the attack's robustness against various vehicular kinematics, we specify the following missions with different trajectories as described in \tab{\ref{tab:simulation_missions}}: circle, linear and hold.
+\psection{Missions} The attack performance is affected by the kinematics of a mission since different missions imply different input distributions of the state estimator.
+To test the attack's robustness against various vehicular kinematics, we specify missions with different trajectories as described in \tab{\ref{tab:simulation_missions}}: circle, linear and hold.